glngn/homepage/content/_index.md

 * Sustaining and development of small business web sites and services
 * Development of Nix build definitions
 * NixOS modules and customizations
 * Design and development of serverless backends.
-Curious about applying serverless to reduce cost?
-Contact us for a free consultation.